hermantran/taxgraphs/README.md

 # TaxGraphs

 TaxGraphs is a web app that graphs marginal and effective tax rates against income for each US state.
 Graphs include a comparison between state taxes and a detailed breakdown of each state tax into its individual components.
-Data for the taxes is collected from each state's official website and checked with tax rates provided by the [Tax Foundation](http://taxfoundation.org/article/state-individual-income-tax-rates).
+Tax data is collected from each state's official website and the [Tax Foundation](http://taxfoundation.org/article/state-individual-income-tax-rates).

 Setup
 ---